inatic/magento2-googleshoppingfeed/README.md

 # How the module works

-The following is a short description of how this module works.
-The module only contains a few files, and part are just there to add it to the Magento installation and are common to all modules, being:
+The following is a short explanation of how this module works.
+The module only contains a few files, and 3 of those are just there to add it to the Magento installation and are common to all modules, being:

 | File                  | Use
 |-----------------------|----------------------------------------------